Invisibility of the integers for the discrete Gaussian chain via a Caffarelli-Silvestre extension of the discrete fractional Laplacian: Abstract

 with long-range coupling constants $J_\alpha(k)\asymp k^{-\alpha}$.
 For any $\alpha\in [2,3)$ and at high enough temperature, we prove an invariance principle for such an $\alpha$-Discrete Gaussian Chain towards a $H(\alpha)$-fractional Gaussian process where the Hurst index $H$ satisfies $H=H(\alpha)=\frac {\alpha-2} 2$.
 This result goes beyond a conjecture by Fröhlich and Zegarlinski \cite{frohlich1991phase} which conjectured fluctuations of order $n^{\tfrac 1 2 (\alpha-2) \wedge 1}$ for the Discrete Gaussian Chain.

-More surprisingly, as opposed to the case of $2D$ Discrete Gaussian $\Psi : \Z^2 \to \Z$, we prove that the integers do not affect the {\em effective temperature} of the discrete Gaussian Chain at large scales.
+More surprisingly, as opposed to the case of the $2D$ Discrete Gaussian $\Psi : \Z^2 \to \Z$, we prove that the integers do not affect the {\em effective temperature} of the discrete Gaussian Chain at large scales.
 Such an {\em invisibility of the integers} had been predicted by Slurink and Hilhorst in the special case $\alpha_c=2$ in \cite{slurink1983roughening}.
+We also identify a similar invisibility of integers when a $2D$ Gaussian Free Field at high temperature is conditioned to take integer values on a dilute enough ``fractal subset'' of $\Z^2$.

-Our proof relies on four main ingredients: \bnum \item A Caffareli-Silvestre extension for the discrete fractional Laplacian (which may be of independent interest) \item A localisation of the chain in a smoother sub-domain \item A Coulomb gas-type expansion in the spirit of Fröhlich-Spencer \cite{FS} \item Controlling the amount of Dirichlet Energy supported by a $1D$ band for the Green functions of $\Z^2$ Bessel type random walks \enum
+Our proof relies on four main ingredients: \bnum \item A Caffareli-Silvestre extension for the discrete fractional Laplacian (which may be of independent interest) \item A localisation of the chain in a smoother sub-domain \item A Coulomb gas-type expansion in the spirit of Fröhlich-Spencer \cite{FS} \item Controlling the amount of Dirichlet Energy supported by a $1D$ band for the Green functions of $\Z^2$ Bessel-type random walks \enum

 Our results also have implications for the so-called {\em Boundary Sine-Gordon field}.
 Finally, we analyse the (easier) regimes where $\alpha\in(1,2) \cup (3,\infty)$ as well as the $2D$ Discrete Gaussian with long-range coupling constants (for any $\alpha>\alpha_c=4$).